WakiMak/trentent.github.io-forked/_posts/2015-10-20-appv5-integrating-certificates-into-your-appv-package.md

 The [visual studio downloads](https://www.visualstudio.com/downloads/download-visual-studio-vs) apparently contains this tool.

-Once you&#8217;ve started your sequencer and run the command it will add the certificate to these two places:
+Once you've started your sequencer and run the command it will add the certificate to these two places:
 HKLM\SOFTWARE\Microsoft\SystemCertificates\ROOT\Certificates\
 HKLM\SOFTWARE\Wow6432Node\Microsoft\SystemCertificates\ROOT\Certificates

-And that&#8217;s how you add certificates to a sequenced package.
+And that's how you add certificates to a sequenced package.

 <!-- AddThis Advanced Settings generic via filter on the_content -->